SuiteBee/aMazeGen/README.md

 > [!TIP]
 > Scroll to the bottom for GIFS

-A maze generator covering multiple algorithms for both generation and solution that employs TKinter to visualize them
+A perfect maze generator with the purpose of illustrating a few of the algorithms for both generating and solving them

+The definition of a perfect maze is one in which any two cells will have only one path between them

 The primary goal of this project was to learn Python.
-To do this I decided to work with mazes and come up with a creative way to compare the methods of solving them
+Mazes have always fascinated me so to accomplish this task I decided to create this project

 # Features